The Best Flower Delivery Services We Actually Order From

 Q: Do all flower delivery services come with a vase?

 Nope—and most aren’t included in the cost either.
-But don’t feel pressured to use what these services suggest; part of the fun of receiving a bouquet is being able to place it in something that pairs best with your aesthetic (scroll back up if you skipped our editors’ favorites).
+But don’t feel pressured to use what these services suggest; part of the fun of receiving a bouquet is being able to place it in something that pairs best with your aesthetic (scroll back up if you skipped our editors’ current favorites).

 Q: I don’t have a green thumb.
 Any tips on how to keep my flowers from drooping?